Ledbetter, Kentucky

 Ledbetter is a census-designated place (CDP) in Livingston County, Kentucky, United States.
-The population was 1,683 at the 2010 census, down slightly from 1,700 in 2000, thus making it the largest and most populous community in Livingston County.
-It is part of the Paducah, KY-IL Metropolitan Statistical Area, laying directly across the Tennessee River from Paducah.
-It is the largest community in Livingston County, but the village of Salem is less than two times the population of Ledbetter.
+As of the 2020 census, Ledbetter had a population of 1,836.
+This made it the largest and most populous community in Livingston County.
+It is part of the Paducah, KY-IL Metropolitan Statistical Area, lying directly across the Tennessee River from Paducah.
+The village of Salem is less than two times the population of Ledbetter.

 Geography

-Ledbetter is located in the southwesterm portion of Livingston County along U.S. Route 60 just northeast of Paducah.
+Ledbetter is located in the southwestern portion of Livingston County along U.S. Route 60 just northeast of Paducah.
 The Census-designated place is located along the banks of the Ohio River, with the mouth of the Tennessee River, which marks Livingston County's southern boundary with McCracken County, located just west of the area.

 According to the United States Census Bureau, the Census-designated place has a total area of 5.3 sqmi, of which 5.3 sqmi is land and 0.04 sqmi (0.75%) is water.